Meet the Team!

 Alyssa Nelson

-Alyssa joined CWC as a Raptor Education Program Intern in 2022.
-She completed both our Level 1 and Level 2 internships.
-Afterward, she volunteered with us before officially joining the Chintimini staff in 2023.
-Alyssa holds a B.S. in Animal Sciences with minors in Chemistry and Fisheries & Wildlife from Oregon State University.
+Alyssa joined the CWC team in 2022 and has since held many roles at Chintimini including titles such as volunteer, intern, and staff member.
 She brings a wealth of experience, including wildlife rehabilitation in Washington, wildlife research and conservation with the U.S. Fish and Wildlife Service, and volunteer management at the Oregon Coast Aquarium.
+When she isn’t working, she enjoys exploring the coast and mountains, volunteering, getting her hands dirty in the veggie garden, thrift shopping for the perfect gifts, and spending quality time with her pets, family, and friends.
 Alyssa is passionate about inspiring stewardship and fostering a connection between the community, wildlife, and the natural world we strive to protect.

-Wildlife Veterinarian
+Consulting Veterinarian

 Madison Bennett